jaycordaro/WES207/README.md

 # WES207
-Repo for our WES207 project, a Walkie Talkie using 802.15.4 with Opus Codec
+Repo for our WES207 project, a Walkie Talkie using 802.15.4 with Opus Codec.
+The project is componsed of a FPGA, microcontroller, and RF board components.

 ## Component Connections:
 ### Teensy to FPGA